Workers’ Compensation Claim Audit and Loss Control Services FAQs

 WHAT STEPS SHOULD I TAKE IF AN EMPLOYEE GETS HURT ON THE JOB?

-- Your first priority when your employee gets injured in the workplace is to seek immediate medical attention.
+- Your priority when your employee gets injured in the workplace is to seek immediate medical attention.
 It’s an important step to ensure your employee’s safety and to protect yourself from a possible lawsuit.

 - Provide the injured employee with a claim form so they may file a claim.